 - 1) Not less than 18 years of age.
-Proof of age may be required. - 2) Physically able to perform the work of the trade.
+Proof of age is required. - 2) Physically able to perform the work of the trade.

-Term of the Apprenticeship: The term of apprenticeship shall be 4000 On-The-Job Training Hours and 24 months of employment.
+Term of the Apprenticeship: The term of apprenticeship shall be 4200 On-The-Job Training Hours and 3 years of employment.
 The first 750 hours shall be a probationary period.
 Apprentices will be upgraded each period provided they complete the minimum On-The-Job Training Hours and their related instruction is satisfactory.